Visas and Health Madagascar

 Visas Madagascar

-If you are a French national, you need an entry visa to Madagascar.
-You must be able to justify a Return or Continuation ticket (with visa or residence permit for the country of return or continuation if necessary).
-Arrival and exit must take place within six months of the date of issuance of the visa.
-The duration of the stay is a maximum of 90 days.
+If you are a French national, you need an entry visa for Madagascar.
+You must be able to show proof of a return or onward ticket (with a visa or residence permit for the country of return or onward travel if necessary).
+Arrival and departure must take place within six months of the date of issue of the visa.
+The maximum stay is 90 days.

 3 rue Jean Jaurès – Ambatomena – BP 204